sailor-june/project-luna/readme.md

 data about the moon are acquired from external apis, and rendered into a concise and logical display.

 simply enter your location in the text bar at the bottom of the page, and press the button to retrieve your data.

+## technologies used
+html5
+css3
+jquery
+weather api from visualcrossing.com astronomy api from ipgeolocation.io
+'the moon' font from cdnfonts.com